akash2728-02/AIS2025Intern_Akash_Gawade/README.md

 - 3) creat list 1-20 numbers list using while loop=> [1,2,3...
 20]
 - 4)  creat list 20-1 (revers order) using while loop=> [20,19...1]
 - 5) try with one any eg. break, contnue , pass control statement
+# Task 3
+1) Def:
+  * def is helps to make user defined function .
+Containning the code of block with name of function
+* Some Example
+# Task 4
+1) Numpy
+* NumPy library provides the mathematical operation at once on the array for computation, it is Used for linear algebra, random number generation , and many more.
+Numpy provides support for large multi-dimensional array and matrices, which are important for scientific computation.
+It is faster than did the operation on the Python list.
+It also works with libraries such as Pandas, Matplotlib , Scipy, etc.
+* Ceating arrays
+* Arithmetic Operations
+* Indexing and Slicing
+* Shape and reshape
+* Broadcasting
+* Array manipulation
+* Mthematical Functions
+* Statistical Fun
+* Linear Algebra fun
+* Random Number Genration
+* Sampling and Resampling

+# Task 5
+Pandas :
+	* Pandas is the powerfull tool in the python .
+Pandas provide different data structures like series and dataframe. series is the 1D array and datafram is the 2D data table like Excel Spreadshit.
+We can spliit the data by indexing using integer , We can split the specific column of the data for special operations
+	Pandas done manipulation of data
+	Cleaning of data
+	Data analysis
+	We can explore the data
+ * Data Structure
+ * Series
+ * DataFrame
+ * Data Preprocessing
+ * Oprations on Columns
+ * Filtering
+ * Aggregation and  Grouping
+ * Merging and Joining
+ * File input Output

+*